kalor62/kmxcoder/README.md

 1. `KMX Coder Optimize Selected` : Refactors your selected code using ChatGPT and provides a diff view to show the changes.
 2. `KMX Coder Analyze Selected` : Leverages ChatGPT to offer code review and suggestions, presenting the results in a new untitled editor.
+3. `KMX Coder Custom Command on Selected` : Query ChatGPT with anything you want, option to add beforeCode and afterCode prompt.

 ## Requirements